Boy, 12, held in shooting of student at California campus - KESQ

 Boy, 12, held in shooting of student at California campus

 OAKLAND, Calif.
-(AP) — A 12-year-old boy was held Monday on suspicion of shooting and wounding a student at a school in east Oakland, authorities said.
+(AP) — A 12-year-old boy was held Monday on suspicion of shooting and wounding another student at a school in east Oakland, authorities said.

 Reports of a shooting sent officers to Madison Park Academy in the Sobrante Park neighborhood about 1:30 p.m., police said.